 Whether it’s your favorite season, or three months to get through asap, there’s no denying it’s a great time of year to branch out and try new things, just for the fun of it.

-So we’ve got a round up of 7 fabulous summer projects for you to do solo or w/friends that’ll have you glowing in mind, body, and spirit.
+So we’ve got a round-up of 7 fabulous summer projects for you to do solo or with w/friends that’ll have you glowing in mind, body, and spirit.

 1. Celebrate with a cool summer dessert